 This is the first comprehensive research project that has been conducted combining these techniques on a regional scale, said Todd Gary, special assistant to the MTSU vice provost for research.

-In addition to Cui, Gary and mathematical sciences’ Wu, the research team includes aerospace’s Doug Campbell, Nithya Rajan of Texas A&M and Shyam Nair of Sam Houston State University.
+In addition to Cui, Gary, Wu and the MTSU Department of Aerospace’s Doug Campbell, the research team also includes Texas A&M’s Nithya Rajan and Shyam Nair of Sam Houston State University.

 — Randy Weiler (Randy.Weiler@mtsu.edu)